lhcb-bicocca/documentation/docs/source/shifts/datamanager_shiftleader.rst

 - **UX85** is the interlocked access point underground, controlling the access to the detector side of the cavern (UX85B).

-PZ85 has two access modes, GENERAL and CLOSED.
+PZ85 has two access modes, GENERAL and CLOSED:

 - The access mode can be changed from the access control terminal in the LHCb control room.
 In GENERAL mode, everybody who is authorized can enter.